bazelbuild/bazel-gazelle/README.rst

 * ``# gazelle:ignore``: may be written at the top level of any build file.
   Gazelle will not update files with this comment.
-* ``# gazelle:exclude file-or-directory``: may be written at the top level of any build file.
-Gazelle will ignore the named file in the build file's directory.
-If it is a source file, Gazelle won't include it in any rules.
-If it is a directory, Gazelle will not recurse into it.
-This directive may be repeated to exclude multiple files, one per line.
+* ``# gazelle:exclude path``: may be written at the top level of any build file.
+If the path refers to a source file, Gazelle won't include it in any rules.
+If the path refers to a directory, Gazelle won't recurse into it.
+The path may refer to something in a subdirectory, for example, a testdata directory somewhere in a vendor tree.
+This directive may be repeated to exclude multiple paths, one per line.
 * ``# gazelle:proto <mode>``: Tells Gazelle how to generate rules for .proto files.
 Applies to the current directory and subdirectories.
 Valid values for ``mode`` are: